cabforum/smime/SBR.md

 **Certification Authority (or CA)**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Root CAs and Subordinate CAs.

-**Certification Authority Authorization (or CAA)**: From [RFC 8659](http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue certificates for that domain name.
-CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended certificate mis-issue."
-See also [RFC 9495](https://www.rfc-editor.org/rfc/rfc9495.html) which extends CAA to S/MIME.
+**Certification Authority Authorization (or CAA)**: From [RFC 9495](https://www.rfc-editor.org/rfc/rfc9495.html): "The Certification Authority Authorization (CAA) DNS resource record (RR) provides a mechanism for domains to express the allowed set of Certification Authorities that are authorized to issue certificates for the domain."

 **Certificate Data**: Certificate requests and data related thereto (whether obtained from the Applicant or otherwise) in the CA's possession or control or to which the CA has access.